box-community/box-ai-agents-toolkit/README.md

 - **Authentication**: Authenticate with Box using OAuth or CCG.
 - **Box API Interactions**: Interact with Box files and folders.
 - **File Upload & Download**: Easily upload files to and download files from Box.
+- **Folder Management**: Create, update, delete, and list folder contents.
+- **Search**: Search for content and locate folders by name.
 - **Document Generation (DocGen)**: Create and manage document generation jobs and templates.
+- **Metadata Templates**: Create and retrieve metadata templates by key, ID, or name.
-- **Metadata Templates**: Create, list, update, and delete metadata templates.
+- **Metadata Instances**: Set, get, update, and delete metadata instances on files.
+- **AI Capabilities**:
+  - Ask AI questions about single or multiple files
-- **AI Capabilities**: Ask AI questions about files or Box hubs and extract information from file contents.
+  - Ask AI questions about Box hubs
+  - Extract information using freeform prompts
+  - Extract structured information using fields or templates
+  - Enhanced extraction capabilities with improved formatting

 ## Installation